geekau/mediastack-guide/docs/installation/portainer.md

 Now is the best time to validate your docker compose configuration, open some of the applications using the links at the very top to make sure they're up and running, then:

-\- If you used docker-compose command at the terminal / PowerShell, go to the .ENV file, then make the following change, and run the docker-compose up command again.
+\- If you used docker compose command at the terminal / PowerShell, go to the .ENV file, then make the following change, and run the docker compose up command again.

 Code: